mermop/test_goose/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/rspec-honk.
+Bug reports and pull requests are welcome on GitHub at https://github.com/mermop/rspec-honk.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## Disclaimer

+Please note that using this is a bad idea on several levels.